 Managing Pests and Diseases

-The best way to protect your marigolds from pests and diseases is to provide the right growing conditions.
+Providing the right growing conditions is the best way to protect your marigolds from pests and diseases.
 Marigolds are low-maintenance annuals that are pretty easy to grow.

-Marigolds need full sun – at least 6 to 8 hours a day – in a sheltered spot.
+Marigolds need full sun – at least 6 to 8 hours daily – in a sheltered spot.
 Water your marigolds once a week by aiming your watering can at the base of the stems.
 This avoids getting water on the leaves or flowers, which can lead to fungal infections.

 Weed the area around your marigolds regularly.
-This removes hiding places for pests such as earwigs and slugs and snails.
+This removes hiding places for pests such as earwigs, slugs, and snails.
 It also provides good airflow around your marigolds by giving them plenty of space.

 Marigolds make excellent companion plants and are prized for their attractive flowers.
 However, this also makes marigolds attractive to pests such as aphids, caterpillars, slugs, and snails.
 Marigolds can also suffer from diseases such as aster yellows and powdery mildew.
 Provide good growing conditions to protect your marigolds.
 Use horticultural oils, insecticidal soap, and biological control measures to eradicate pests and diseases.